tpolecat/tpolecat.github.io/_drafts/f-bounds.md

 }
 ```

-Note that `name` is implemented via a case class field.
-The `renamed` method simply delegates to the generated `copy` method, but note that it returns a `Fish` rather than a `Pet`.
-This is allowed because return types are in covariant position; it's always ok to return something **more specific** than what is asked for.
+In our `Fish` implementation `name` is implemented via a case class field, and the `renamed` method simply delegates to the generated `copy` method ... but note that it returns a `Fish` rather than a `Pet`.
+This is allowed because return types are in covariant position; it's always ok to return something **more specific** than what is promised.

 Just as a sanity check, we can create a `Fish` and rename it and all is well; the static type of the returned value is what we want.
 In simple cases this may be good enough, so keep in mind that this does work.